Everest Base Camp Trek - 12 Days

 Your Trek, Your Way

-Every trek we run is private, your group only, no strangers added.
+Every trek we run is private, your group only, with no strangers added.
 Whether you choose Budget, Standard, or Luxury, the mountains are yours and your companions’ alone.
 This is not a conveyor belt.
 This is your personal Himalayan experience.

 Your hotel in Kathmandu is not included in the trek package, and that is intentional.
 Kathmandu has everything from USD 10 guesthouses in Thamel to five-star hotels with rooftop views of the city.
-During the online briefing, tell us what you prefer and we will arrange it for you.
+During the online briefing, tell us what you prefer, and we will arrange it for you.
 Your trek package begins the moment you leave Kathmandu for the mountains.

 Difficulty: Moderate to Challenging (4 out of 5)

 You will walk 5-8 hours a day over mountain trails, gaining altitude each day until you reach 5,545m (18,192ft).
-The paths are well-established but uneven, stone steps, river crossings, and steep ascents are part of every day.
+The paths are well-established but uneven; stone steps, river crossings, and steep ascents are part of every day.
 No previous trekking experience is required, but you should be comfortable walking for extended periods and be in reasonable physical health.
-The two acclimatisation days help your body adjust, and our guides monitor your condition throughout.
+The two acclimatization days help your body adjust, and our guides monitor your condition throughout.

 Compare Our Three Packages